morea-framework/morea-framework.github.io/docs/change-hi/tips.md

 While you almost never want to reuse Experiences or Assessments, since they will be very specific to your workshop, you might often want to reuse Readings (i.e. background information) or Outcomes (since a high-level Outcome could apply to multiple workshops).

-## Tip 5: Use Change-HI conventions for admonitions
+## Use Change-HI conventions for admonitions

 Morea provides [admonitions](../instructors/admonitions) (a.k.a. callouts).
 The [HPC workshop tutorial section on Deep Learning CPU vs GPU](https://change-hi.github.io/morea/hpc/experience-hpc-deep-learning.html) provides a nice example of the various forms of admonitions and how they can be used in a workshop tutorial.
 Let's look at a few examples: